 Be that as it may, The End of All Ends opens with the chugging "The Solemn Avenger," which trudges along like soldiers marching off to war.
 This one apparently picks up where a previous Detest song, "The Avenger," left off, but I'll have to take the band's word for that, since I'm unfamiliar with the original.
 I hear a bit of Metallica's "For Whom the Bell Tolls" in "Final Hour," and "Away" adds some tasteful synth accents to the mix, lending some cinematic flair before the riffs come crashing through.
 According to Därth's liner-note commentary, the mid-tempo "Thoughts of Love" is the oldest song on this collection, as it was written for his pre-Detest band "Hellrats" and dates all the way back to 1987!

 My two favorite tracks on the disc are "Aim Higher," which never wears out its welcome despite its seven minute plus run time, and the speedy, NWOBHM-fueled "Divide and Conquer," which cranked up the tempo considerably.
 This song doesn't quite approach thrash-metal velocity, but it comes pretty darn close.
 The album could probably have used a few more songs like this one.
 "Light in the Sky" is a lead-footed stomper and "The End of All Ends" is a tasty riff fest that closes the album on a high point.
 In the promotional materials which accompany the album Därth calls the title track "a good way to seal the Detest legacy," and I can't argue with that.

 Summing It Up

-I can't say that The End of All Ends totally blew my doors off but I did like what I heard enough to want to investigate more of Detest's material, and I guess in the end that's all they can ask for.
+I can't say that The End of All Ends totally blew my doors off but I did like what I heard enough that I'm now curious to hear more of Detest's material.
+I guess in the end that's all they can ask for.

 © 2017 Keith Abt